libmapper/libmapper/doc/tutorials/tutorial_maxmsp_central.md

 automatically.
 For example, if `minimum` and `maximum` are provided, it will be possible to create linear-scaled connections very quickly.
-If `unit` is provided, the mapper will be able to similarly figure out a linear scaling based on unit conversion.
-(Centimeters to inches for example.)
+If `unit` is provided, the mapper will be able to similarly figure out a linear scaling based on unit conversion (centimeters to inches for example).
 Currently automatic unit-based scaling is not a supported feature, but will be added in the future.
 You can take advantage of this future development by simply providing unit information whenever it is available.
 It is also helpful documentation for users.